Kristina01111000/Drws_site/README.md

 - add easier logout to page

-- make philosopher's corner different: make it bigger, put picture of philosopher in
 - make quick bites of the articles he sent, link to full articles in a read more section -> don;t link the articles yet, want to figure out a archive system that he likes
 	- ie did you know that ....... then link
 	- make them engaging and quick